 In Mersey Park we want our children and families to have a Growth Mindset.
 We believe our values of ‘ Work Hard’ and ‘ Never Give Up’ will lead to our intelligence growing and with persistence we can achieve more.

 If pupils believe that their intelligence can grow and can persevere despite setbacks, this leads to resilient learners.

-- The key is being willing to learn and not giving up.
+- The key is being keen to learn and not giving up.

-- Requires the ability to overcome negative feelings when finding a task difficult and continue with the task in hand until they succeed.
+- It requires the ability to overcome negative feelings when finding a task difficult and continue with the task in hand until they succeed.

-What approaches will the school be taking to develop a Growth Mindset with children ?
+What approaches does Mersey Park take to develop a Growth Mindset with children ?

-- Using feedback/praise designed to promote and highlight Growth Mindset.
+- Using feedback, praise and vocabulary designed to promote and highlight Growth Mindset.